rcalsaverini/dreams/_sources/contents/01_the_bas.md

 # The Business Analysts

-Last night I had a crazy dream.
-I dreamed about the future, and this document describes what I saw.
-It wasn't a mystical experience, it was just an Analytics Platform.
-But it was so easy to use, it made so much sense and it was so useful that I felt it was my obligation to describe it so that we can be inspired by it.
-I'll describe how I saw people using it in my dream, and what they told me about how it worked.

 My dream started at an office, with a lot of people working.
 I was there to start a new job.
 The first people I met were a group of Business Analysts.
 One of them approached me and said:

 >– *Hey... are you our new hire?
 I'm doing some work that might interest you...*